The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 17. This same council of Trent (1545-1564) forbad the bible in people's hands in langauges they can understand and placed it on its prohibited books list, and forbad reading it without a license from a Bishop or inquisitor.
 If you had a copy without such a license you had to give it back to your bishop or you could not receive absolution from your sins.

 This written practice of condemning the reading the bible continued up at least until 1850 (jesus-is-lord.com/nobible.html).
-It is worth noting that mass distribution of bibles is still relatively rare among Catholic parishes, especially in Latin America.
+It is worth noting that mass distribution of bibles is still relatively rare among Catholic parishes, especially in Latin America, wherein bibles are alsio cost prohibitive.

 18. Lay folks are expected to call priests "father" by mid 19th century.
 This custom began in the 6th century with the leaders of Monasteries, and then bishops approved of it for themselves, then confessors in the middle ages. (bustedhalo.com).

-But these and use other worldy titles through the whole history of the church are in direct contradiction of Acts 15 wherein the Apostles at the Jerusalem council were only referred to by their given first name.
+The title "father" and other worldy titles through the whole history of the church are in direct contradiction of Acts 15 wherein the Apostles at the Jerusalem council were only referred to by their given first name.

 This type of ingratiating deference perpetuates the Nicolaitan based hierarchy, fosters the domination of God's people, and to be fair, it clearly is not just a Roman state church problem.

-Jesus teaching includes all titles that arguably render one a subject of another person, like "pastor" and "Reverend," or please, "The Very Reverend."
+Jesus teaching includes all titles that arguably render one as a religious subject of another person, like "pastor" and "Reverend," or please, "The Very Reverend."

 How about returning to the New Testament scriptures and "brother" or "sister"?
 Those at the first Jerusalem council of Acts15 did not have any Nicolaitan titles!
 Christianity is at its best when it recognizes and insists upon, as did Jesus, on its egalitarian basis and roots, Mark3,35; Matthew12,50.

-All the title game does is perpetuate Nicolaitanism.
-We have no title- Ephesians 4,11- is not about titles.
+All the title games do is perpetuate low or high Nicolaitanism.
+We have no title- Ephesians 4,11- is not about titles between brothers and sisters.
 It's about the offices that only Jesus fills in the church.
 Jesus puts me and you in those offices.
 I have a relationship with all God's people, as a brother, that's it.

 For we have one father in heaven.